 ACADEMIC, RESEARCH, INTERNSHIP, AND PROFESSIONAL DEVELOPMENT OPPORTUNITIES

-DANTA offers summer field courses in tropical biology and conservation in Costa Rica.
-For more information, visit: www.DANTA.info (Posted 2/25)
+DANTA offers summer course "Primate Behavior and Conservation," Costa Rica.
+For more information, visit: www.DANTA.info (Posted 4/1)

 Marine Evolutionary Ecology Group (Australia) offers Ph.D. in evolutionary ecology of sessile marine invertebrates. $25K AUD/year stipend included.
 Application deadline: April 15.
 For more information, email: email@example.com or visit: http://meeg.org/2014/01/06/phd-position-open-the-evolutionary-ecology-of-sessile-marine-invertebrates